SumitDD/TestAssignment3/README.md

     │   └── ...
     └── ...

-**Step 2: Open the project solution SiMiniProject2BPM.sin as shown below in the directory tree:**
+**Step 2: Open the project solution Test Assignment 3.sin as shown below in the directory tree:**
 ```
 ├── Docker-postgres
 ├── Test Assignment 3